ctafield/ArgosStockChecker/README.md

 It will find Argos stores local to you via geo-location, and then let you search for goodies to buy.
 You'll see which stores locally have stock, as well as being able to view product details, images, and reviews.

+For those that don't know...
+Argos is a high street/online retailer in the UK.

 ## Disclaimer

 On your own with this one!
 Not even sure it still works!
 Argos have a habit of changing things with their (non-public) API.